 Feeding the Gulf Coast: The three main volunteering needs at this time are: 1) food sorting, volunteers check donated products for expiration dates and ingredient labels then place the items in proper food categories.
 2) Senior boxes, volunteers pack food boxes for monthly distribution to seniors.
 3) Backpack, volunteers pack backpacks with food for kids to have over the weekend.
 All volunteers must wear closed-toe shoes.
 For more information, contact Missy at or Andrea at or call (251) 653-1617.
 Location: 5248 Mobile South Street, Theodore, AL 36582.

 East Alabama Food Bank: Volunteer opportunities include repacking bulk foods in the warehouse, packing boxes for our programs, office tasks, sorting product, stocking shelves, etc. To volunteer, sign up at: Email for more information.
 Crisis Needs: Donations of food and funds are also needed.

 Friendship Mission, Inc.: Offers emergency shelter for men, women, and women with dependent children in two separate physical locations in Montgomery and also a public soup kitchen (co-located at the men’s shelter) for those who do not live in the shelter but are in need of free meals.
 All volunteer-led activities are on hold until further notice.
 Soup Kitchen guests receive meals-to-go.
 Call 334 356 6412 or email: for more information.
-Crisis Needs: Financial Donations - Carry out containers for meals to go - Foil sheets - Sanitation/disinfecting supplies.

 UNITED WAY OF SOUTHWEST ALABAMA - Volunteer Connect: Please email or call 251-433-3624 with any questions about becoming a volunteer